logo

 Question 1: Where are you putting your focus?
 On the problem, or on the outcome you want to create?
 This is the FISBE entry point.
 Your focus is the lever.

 Question 2: How are you relating to others?
 Are you relating to your team, your peers, your stakeholders from a DDT role or a TED* role?
-Are you seeing them as the problem — or as fellow Creators?
+Are you seeing them as the problem, or as fellow Creators?

 Question 3: What actions are you taking?
-Are your actions reactive and driven by what you want to avoid — or are they intentional and driven by what you want to create?
+Are your actions reactive and driven by what you want to avoid, or are they intentional and driven by what you want to create?

 These questions won’t make hard leadership situations easy.
-But they will make sure you’re approaching them from your full capacity — not from survival mode.
+But they will make sure you’re approaching them from your full capacity, not from survival mode.

-This Is Where Everything Starts
+Why Reactive to Creative Leadership Is Where Everything Starts

 Here’s what I know to be true after years of coaching leaders and running leadership development programs: every other leadership skill you want to develop – better delegation, more psychological safety, stronger relationships, sharper influence – depends on this shift first.

-The move from reactive to creative leadership is not a destination.
-It’s a daily practice.
+The move from reactive to creative leadership is not a destination, it’s a daily practice.
 Some days you’ll nail it.
 Some days you’ll catch yourself at 3 PM and realize you’ve been below the line since 9 AM.
 That’s not failure.
 That’s the work.

 What matters is that you keep crossing the Line of Choice – intentionally, consciously, one trigger at a time.